 Mandatory appearance has always been the case for DUI-Alcohol, and this statute was updated to incorporate DUI-D arrests as well.
 When charged with a DUI, Physical Control or Minor DUI and you are provided an actual ticket, citation, or complaint at the time of the arrest and the Court rules require a first appearance before a judicial officer within one judicial day after the arrest.
 Traditionally, the Minor DUI arrests could be waived, however, this statute, in adding DUI-D THC arrests, states that:

 "all appearances required by this section are mandatory and may not be waived."

 Perhaps the trend of waiving arraignment will cease when judges and prosecutors revisit this statute as I have.

-RCW 46.61.506: The blanket admission of breath tests with a limited showing of the ticket having printed was the new standard after a prior legislative fix and s Washington Supreme Court Review in the case of City of Fircrest v.
+The blanket admission of breath tests with a limited showing of the ticket having printed was the new standard after a prior legislative fix and a Washington Supreme Court Review in the case of City of Fircrest v.
 Jensen.
 The statute remains unaffected on this issue, only now it permits the admission of the test for THC concentration.

 This statute is the same standard for admissibility of the blood test at a criminal trial or at a civil procedure DoL level when they are determining whether to take action against your license due to an arrest.

-The statute now reads as (Italics new info):
+The statute now reads as follows (italics indicate new information):